-- \ Run in the classroom or in an alternate, more suitable room. - Run by a teacher or a Teaching Assistant who has had training to run these groups. - Group support in the classroom run by a trained Teaching Assistant. - ❖ Individual adult support in the classroom to help your child to access the curriculum alongside their peers. - ❖ A targeted programme delivered to your child in a 1:1 or small group situation outside the classroom by a Teaching Assistant.
+- Run in the classroom or in an alternate, more suitable room. - Run by a teacher or a Teaching Assistant who has had training to run these groups. - Group support in the classroom run by a trained Teaching Assistant. - Individual adult support in the classroom to help your child to access the curriculum alongside their peers. - A targeted programme delivered to your child in a 1:1 or small group situation outside the classroom by a Teaching Assistant. - ✤ A series of Nurture sessions lead by a trained TA.